 One of the main achievements of the Program has been the transfer of all of Zaki Nassif’s archives to Jafet Library in January 2008.
 This donation by his family of all his 1100 compositions constitutes his life’s repertoire.
 The achievement of tis project is unique in Lebanon and the Middle East, and it may hopefully provide a model for future efforts in preserving the region’s rich musical heritage.
 Furthermore, in March 2009, an agreement has been signed between AUB and SACEM (“Société des Auteurs, Compositeurs et Editeurs de Musique”) in view of registration and protection of all of Zaki Nassif’s compositions.

-In addition, the Program has been organizing the school competition “A choir from every School” since 2009.
+In addition, the Program has been organizing A school competition “A choir from every School” since 2009 and initiated in 2015 an “Instruments Competition” for AUB students

-The Program is sustained through donations to AUB Zaki Nassif Fund and will be celebrating the 10th anniversary of the passing away of Zaki Nassif through monthly events it will be organizing during the academic year 2013-2014.
+The Program is sustained through donations to AUB Zaki Nassif Fund.
+Since 2013-2014 and on the occasion of the 10th anniversary of Zaki Nassif’s passing, the Program has initiated a yearly festival consisting of monthly events during one academic .